neonmik/Wave-Machine-Firmware/README.md

 - Firmware upgrade procedure (hold reset button and connect to PC/Mac, drag and drop firmware) - Need to have a different name come up

 Things already implemented:

-- Prove hardware functions (Pots, LEDs, Keys, Audio)
++ Prove hardware functions (Pots, LEDs, Keys, Audio)
-- Test script for LEDs
++ Test script for LEDs
+    + Added function to show led test on startup if Preset button is held down
-- Intergrate/prove Oscillator code
++ Intergrate/prove Oscillator code
-    - ADSR not working for first oscillator/voice - added a minimum (10ms) limit on the AD settings... seemed to help.
+    + ADSR not working for first oscillator/voice - added a minimum (10ms) limit on the AD settings... seemed to help.
-    - Sample peaking before output - down to the poor implementation of the default C signed/unsigned recasting.
+    + Sample peaking before output - down to the poor implementation of the default C signed/unsigned recasting.
-- Improve Hardware files - current things to fix:
++ Improve Hardware files - current things to fix:
-    - Create a better abstraction layer between the hardware and the software (synth) - currently theres issues passing hardware avriables to the software variables...
+    + Create a better abstraction layer between the hardware and the software (synth) - currently theres issues passing hardware avriables to the software variables...
 ADSR/pitch. will also allow for better multicore support
-- Add Arp functionality
++ Add Arp mode
++ Improve Arp functionality:
+    + currently has a random low note on release of arp (noticable in high octaves)